 - MAO-A gene encodes an enzyme monoamine oxidase A (MAOA), which breaks down neurotransmitters like dopamine, serotonin, and epinephrine.

-- There are two types of MAO-A gene: MAOA-L and MAOA-H. MAOA-L results in lower levels of MAOA enzyme, and MAOA-H results in higher levels.
+- There are two types of MAO-A genes: MAOA-L and MAOA-H. MAOA-L results in lower levels of MAOA enzyme, and MAOA-H results in higher levels.

-- Lower MAOA results in the buildup of neurotransmitters, and higher levels of MAOA lead to a rapid breakdown of neurotransmitters – each comes with its own set of health risks.
+- Lower MAOA results in the buildup of neurotransmitters, and higher levels of MAOA lead to a rapid breakdown of neurotransmitters—each with its own set of health risks.

 - The A allele of rs3027407, C allele of rs909525, and A allele of rs2064070 result in lower MAOA enzyme levels - these are associated with an increased risk of ADHD, aggression, and increased anger expression, respectively.

-- The T allele of rs1137070, the G allele of rs6323, and the C allele of rs2072743 result in higher MAOA levels – these are associated with an increased risk for depression.
+- The T allele of rs1137070, the G allele of rs6323, and the C allele of rs2072743 result in higher MAOA levels, which are associated with an increased risk for depression.

 References: